 Is it Waterproof?

-The bag is made out of waterproof polyester and also includes a rain
+This bike garment bag is made out of waterproof polyester and also includes a rain

-cover for those particularly wet days.
-Its fine with some light rain, but if it is tearing it down out there I would strongly recommend using the rain cover, especially if you are carrying your laptop and chargers in the bag.
+cover for those, particularly wet days.
+It’s fine with some light rain, but if it is tearing it down out there I would strongly recommend using the rain cover, especially if you are carrying your laptop and chargers in the bag.